explosion/sense2vec/README.md

 ### <kbd>method</kbd> `Sense2Vec.most_similar`

 Get the most similar entries in the table.
+If more than one key is provided, the average of the vectors is used.

 | Argument     | Type                      | Description                                             |
 | ------------ | ------------------------- | ------------------------------------------------------- |